joaohenggeler/eternal-wanderer/Source/Setup.md

 * `record.py`: records the previously scouted snapshots on a set schedule by opening their pages in Firefox and scrolling through them at a set pace.
 If the recorder script detects that any plugins crashed or that the page was redirected while capturing the screen, the recording is aborted. **This script is inherently unsafe since it relies on web plugins (e.g. Flash, Shockwave, Java, etc).**

-* `publish.py`: publishes the previously recorded snapshots to Twitter on a set schedule.
+* `publish.py`: publishes the previously recorded snapshots to Twitter and Mastodon on a set schedule.
 The publisher script uploads each snapshot's MP4 video and generates a tweet with the web page's title, its date, and a link to its Wayback Machine capture.

 * `approve.py`: approves snapshot recordings for publishing.
 This operation is optional and may only be done if the publisher script was started with the `require_approval` option set to true.